sorbet/sorbet/website/blog/2022-07-28-srb-tapioca.md

 ## What's happening with `srb rbi hidden-definitions`?

 Tapioca has no exact replacement for `srb rbi hidden-definitions`.
-This is the main reason why we have no active plans to remove the `srb rbi` command and it's related tooling in the immediate future.
+This is the main reason why we have no active plans to remove the `srb rbi` command and its related tooling in the immediate future.

 Recall that the `hidden-definitions` subcommand works like this: